samplchallenges/samplchallenges.github.io/index.md

 {% include feature_row %}

-Currently, we are running [a SAMPL8 challenge with host-guest binding to GDCCs](https://github.com/samplchallenges/SAMPL8/tree/master/host_guest/GDCC). **For deadlines please refer to the relevant GitHub sites.** Stay tuned for further announcements relating to the SAMPL8 phase of challenges, including a physical properties challenge to be announced Nov.
-4. See our [roadmap](https://samplchallenges.github.io/roadmap/plans/) for what we can announce so far.
+Currently, we are running [a SAMPL8 challenge with host-guest binding to GDCCs](https://github.com/samplchallenges/SAMPL8/tree/master/host_guest/GDCC). **For deadlines please refer to the relevant GitHub sites.** Stay tuned for further announcements relating to the SAMPL8 phase of challenges, including a physical properties challenge with data provided by GSK; detailsed to be posted very soon.
+See our [roadmap](https://samplchallenges.github.io/roadmap/plans/) for what we can announce so far.

-[**Be sure not to miss our SAMPL2020 workshop**](https://www.gdch.de/gcc2020) on Nov.
-4, 2020, which we're co-organizing with the GCC.
-Also, save the dates for GCC 2021/EuroSAMPL Oct.
-31-Nov.
-4, 2021, in Mainz, Germany!
+**Our SAMPL7 physical properties issue is now open for submission** at JCAMD, with **deadline March 1**.
+Be sure to include "SAMPL7" in your title and select the SAMPL7 special issue from the dropdown menu on submission.
+As usual, articles will mostly appear in order of submission, and articles submitted early are preferred for cover artwork.

 To receive SAMPL e-mail announcements, please sign up for the [SAMPL e-mail list](http://eepurl.com/dPj11j).
+If interested in a particular challenge, be sure to select the relevant tags (e.g. "SAMPL7", "SAMPL8") on signup, and likewise for particular topic areas (pKa, logP etc.)

 [Our SAMPL7 host-guest challenge virtual workshop is up online](https://zenodo.org/record/3674155).
-And check our the [SAMPL Zenodo community](https://zenodo.org/communities/sampl?page=1&size=20) for additional SAMPL-related content.
+And check our the [SAMPL Zenodo community](https://zenodo.org/communities/sampl?page=1&size=20) for additional SAMPL-related content, such as talks from the GCC/EuroSAMPL workshop in Fall 2020.

 **Data donation**: If you have, or can generate, high quality datasets which might be suitable for a future SAMPL challenge, please contact us, or see our Roadmap page for additional information on types of data which may be of particular interest.